 6. Make your stovetop do double duty.

 Even if you only have space for a stove, refrigerator, and sink, you can use burner covers to create a work surface.
-Follow this step-by-step tutorial to make your own custom covers for very little money.
+Follow this easy tutorial to make your own custom covers for very little money.

 7. Clear counter space by adding wall shelves.